 A large cylinder of liquid oxygen which was temporarily based at the University Hospital of North Tees is on its way back ‘home’ to the University Hospital of Hartlepool.

-The 500 litre liquid oxygen cylinder was relocated to Stockton in April in readiness to support patients requiring increased oxygen while being treated with COVID-19.
+The 500 litre liquid oxygen cylinder was relocated to Stockton in April to support patients requiring oxygen while being treated with COVID-19.

 The cylinder will be lifted from its temporary position by crane and transported back to the University Hospital of Hartlepool by a specialist crew who will also oversee its reinstallation.